Pingu501/seeYaLater/README.md

 | 33000727 | Technische Universität (Fritz-Foerster-Platz) |
 | 33000742 | Helmholtzstraße                               |

-Use `--all` to fetch nearly all stations in Dresden

 ## Running this project in background

 To run this in background use `nohup`.
 This will survive ssh hangups.
-Make sure to run this command always from the same directory.
-Otherwise you will end up with more than one database.

 ```
-nohup python3.6 main.py &
+nohup python3 manage.py start_miner
 ```

 ___TODO:___ run this as a service is much better for servers

 ## TODOs

-- some kind of UI for users to use the data (React?)
+- [ ] some kind of UI for users to use the data (VueJS)
-- analyse the data
+- [ ] analyse the data
-- use weather information
+- [ ] use weather information
-- maybe machine learning could be used here?
+- [ ] maybe machine learning could be used here?